Darshan3123/land-registry-dapp/README.md

 # 🏠 Land Registry DApp

 A decentralized application for land registration using Ethereum blockchain and IPFS for document storage.
+Features a complete role-based authentication system with separate dashboards for different user types.

 ## 🚀 Quick Start